Oxalis tuberosa: Cropping factors

-Oca tuber-seeds are planted in the Andes in August or September and harvested from April to June.
-The first flowers bloom around three to four months after planting, and the tubers also begin to form then.
+Oca tuber seeds are planted in the Andes in August or September and harvested from April to June.
+The first flowers bloom around three to four months after planting, and the tubers also begin to form.
 Between planting and harvesting, the oca crop requires little tending, except for a couple of weedings and hillings.

 Oca is a component of traditional crop rotations and is usually planted in a field directly after the potato harvest.
-A common sequence in this rotation system may be one year of potato, one year of oca, one year of oats or faba beans, and two to four years fallow.
-Within this system, q’allpa is a Quechua term that signifies soil previously cultivated and prepared for planting of a new crop.
+A standard sequence in this rotation system may be one year of potato, one year of oca, one year of oats or faba beans, and two to four years fallow.
+Within this system, q’allpa is a Quechua term that signifies soil previously cultivated and prepared for the planting of a new crop.

 The cultural practice is similar to potatoes.
 Planting is done in rows or hills 80–100 cm apart, with plants spaced 40–60 cm apart in the rows.
 Monoculture predominates, but interplanting with several other tuber species, including mashua and olluco, in one field is common in Andean production.
-Often this intercoppng consists of several different varieties of each species.
+Often, this intercropping consists of several different varieties of each species.
 Such mixed fields may later be sorted into tuber types during harvest or before cooking.

-Harmine found in root secretions of O. tuberosa has been found to have insecticidal properties.

 Yields

 Yields vary with the cultural method.
-Annals from Andean countries report about 7-10 tonnes per hectare for O. tuberosa production.
-But with adequate inputs and virus free propagation material, oca production can range from 35 to 55 tonnes per hectare.
+Annals from Andean countries report about 7-10 tonnes per hectare of O. tuberosa production.
+However, with adequate inputs and virus-free propagation material, oca production can range from 35 to 55 tonnes per hectare.

 Limitations

 Pests and diseases limit the production of oca.
 Crops in the Andes are often infected with viruses, causing chronic yield depression.
 Adequate techniques to remove viruses have to be applied before the varieties can be used outside the Andean region.
 Cultivation is also constrained by the Andean potato weevil (Premnotrypes spp), ulluco weevil (Cylydrorhinus spp), and oca weevil, the identification of which remains uncertain (possibly Adioristidius, Mycrotrypes, or Premnotrypes).
 These weevils often destroy entire crops.
 Further notable pests are nematodes.

 As already mentioned, both day-length restrictions and the presence of oxalates can also be considered limiting factors.
-Scientists work with specific breeding, selection, and virus cleaning programs on these purposes.
+Scientists work with specific breeding, selection, and virus-cleaning programs for these purposes.

 Conservation efforts

-A number of ongoing ex situ and in situ conservation projects currently focus on the preservation of O. tuberosa diversity.
-The International Potato Center (CIP) in Peru has several hundred accessions of oca collected from regions in Bolivia, Argentina and Peru to help ensure and maintain diversity.
-Currently, there are further efforts to collect accession of oca in regions where habitat destruction and pests are threatening diversity of wild oca accessions.
+Several ongoing ex situ and in situ conservation projects currently focus on the preservation of O. tuberosa diversity.
+The International Potato Center (CIP) in Peru has several hundred accessions of oca collected from regions in Bolivia, Argentina, and Peru to help ensure and maintain diversity.
+There are further efforts to collect accession of oca in regions where habitat destruction and pests threaten the diversity of wild oca accessions.